Butterbeer Ice Cream Is Real And You Can Purchase It Now From Universal Studios

 “The rich palate-pleasing Butterbeer-flavored hard pack ice cream is a delightful and delicious new addition to the menu of Butterbeer items currently available, including such Butterbeer favorites as traditional, frozen and hot beverages, as well as Butterbeer Potted Cream and Butterbeer Fudge.”

-As revealed in the above statement, this is not the first time Butterbeer ice cream has featured at Universal Studios.
+As revealed in the above statement, this is not the first time Butterbeer ice cream has been featured at Universal Studios.
 Universal Studios in Orlando serves a Butterbeer soft serve.
 However, the new Butterbeer ice cream is “hard-packed and is exclusive to the Hollywood theme park,” according to E!
 Online.
 In addition, Universal Studios Orlando also serves a Butterbeer beverage.

 According to Bustle, other Harry Potter-inspired treats available at Universal Studios Hollywood include Pumpkin Fizz, Sticky Toffee Pudding, and Exploding Bon Bons.